-We may share information about you to respond to subpoenas, search warrants, judicial proceedings, court orders, legal process, or other law enforcement measures, or as otherwise required by law (for example, in campaign finance filings).
+We may share information about you to respond to subpoenas, search warrants, judicial proceedings, court orders, legal process, or other law enforcement measures, or as otherwise required by law (for example, in campaign finance filings), in addition to the uses described above.
 We may also share information about you to prevent illegal activities, to establish or exercise our legal rights, or to defend against legal claims.

 We may employ third parties to perform Site-related services, including database management, maintenance services, analytics, marketing, data processing, and email and text message distribution, and may share your personal information with these third parties so that they may provide their services to us.

 We may disclose selected personal information to our affiliated organizations, and to other campaigns and organizations that we believe are like-minded or that we believe you may wish to hear from.

 We may also disclose information concerning our Site and its users in aggregate, non-personally identifiable form, without your consent.

 In addition to the scenarios identified above, we may share information about you for any other purposes disclosed to you at the time we collect the information or pursuant to your consent, including if we notify you on the Site that the information you provide will be shared in a particular manner and you provide such information.

 With your consent, we may use your mobile number to send you promotions, notifications, or other services including via Short Message Service and Multimedia Message Service.
 By providing EnviroVoters with your cell phone number you consent to receive periodic updates from EnviroVoters.
 Text “STOP” to end.
 Message and data rates may apply.

 The purpose of this Site is to share information about and encourage individuals to take action on important political issues.
 The targets of these actions are American elected officials and policy makers.
 Therefore, the petitions on this Site are open only to residents of the United States with a valid U.S. zip code.